 Hemorrhoids are quite common and frequently affect older people and pregnant women.
-But anyone is at risk.
+But anyone, at any stage of life, is at risk for developing hemorrhoids.
 In fact, more than half of all Americans over age 30 will develop hemorrhoids at some time in their lives.
-Hemorrhoids are also a common problem for people with irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD) who have diarrhea and/or constipation.
-The good news is that hemorrhoids rarely cause any serious problems and are very treatable.
+Hemorrhoids are also a common problem for people with irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD) who have symptoms of diarrhea and/or constipation.
+The good news is that hemorrhoids rarely cause any serious problems and are typically very treatable.

 What Is a Hemorrhoid?A hemorrhoid results when the veins in and around the rectum and anus become swollen.
 There are two forms of hemorrhoids: internal and external.

 External Hemorrhoids.
-This form of hemorrhoid is located around the anus and when inflamed feels like a hard lump.
+This form of hemorrhoid is located around the anus and when it becomes inflamed, it feels like a hard lump.
 They are covered by skin, are very sensitive to touch, and can bleed, especially while straining during a hard bowel movement.

 What Are the Symptoms of Hemorrhoids?Symptoms of hemorrhoids include: